carpentries/amy/docs/users_guide/index.md

 ![AMY new event assigned to](images/amy_new_event_assigned_to.png)

-* **Event Tags**  Tags are used for several purposes.
-They are used to several types of attributes as noted below, including event type, event status, lesson program, event status, and administrative attributes.
+* **Event Tags**  Tags are used for several purposes as noted below, including event type, event status, lesson program, event status, and administrative attributes.
 Multiple tags can be selected for any event.

     * **Assign all appropriate tags to the event.**